AntoineRR/nesmulator-core/README.md

 * [X] Mapper 0, 1, 2 and 3 are implemented
 * [X] A palette in the .pal format can be loaded into the emulator, otherwise a default palette is hardcoded into the emulator
 * [X] ROM from cartridges that had a saving system can save the game in a file with the .sav extension
+* [X] The current state of the emulator can be saved and loaded back at any moment, allowing saving games that do not support saves otherwise

 ## How to use